UCSF-DataSci/ds217-11-final-bobho1999/report.md

 # Chicago Beach Weather Sensors Analysis
 ## Executive Summary

-This analysis examines weather sensor data from Chicago beaches along Lake Michigan, covering 196,271 hourly measurements from April 2015 to December 2025 across three weather stations.
-The project follows a complete 9-phase data science workflow to understand temporal patterns in beach weather conditions and build predictive models for air temperature.
-Key findings include strong seasonal temperature patterns, significant daily cycles, and successful prediction models.
-The XGBoost model emerged as the best performer, with a test R² of 0.8130 and RMSE of 4.34°C, demonstrating that air temperature can be predicted with good accuracy from temporal features, rolling windows of predictor variables, and weather variables.
+This analysis studies weather sensor data from Chicago beaches along Lake Michigan, which includes 196,271 hourly records collected from April 2015 to December 2025 from three weather stations.
+The project follows a full 9-phase data science workflow to identify temporal patterns in beach weather and to build predictive models for air temperature.
+The results show clear seasonal trends, strong daily temperature cycles, and effective prediction performance.
+Among the two models tested, XGBoost performed better, reaching a test R² of 0.8130 and an RMSE of 4.34°C. These results suggest that air temperature can be predicted with good accuracy using temporal features, rolling statistics of predictor variables, and other weather measurements.

 ## Phase-by-Phase Findings